Farkites/docker-nextepc/README.md

 # docker-nextepc

-Extension of this [original repository](https://github.com/Joanguitar/docker-nextepc) as an extension of this [original repository](https://github.com/ravens/docker-nextepc).
+Extension of this [original repository](https://github.com/Joanguitar/docker-nextepc) as an extension of this [initial repository](https://github.com/ravens/docker-nextepc).

 Any credit should be given to the original authors.

-Disclaimer: Due to some hardware related inconviniences this project has not been properly tested and it is very probable that it has some issues related to with the authomatic attachment of UEs to eNBs.
+Disclaimer: Due to some hardware related inconviniences this project has not been properly tested and it is very probable that it has some issues related to the authomatic attachment of UEs to eNBs.
 Given that case, some proposals are described below.

 ## How to run (On Linux)